 - Nourish your body with nutritious food.
 After realizing the benefits of a mostly organic diet, Katia committed to fueling herself with fresh, organic products and foods whenever possible.

 - Follow your passion.
 “Make sure you choose something you are truly passionate about,” Katia recommends.
-“It takes so much out of you, and you’re spending so many hours a day doing it, so make sure it’s something you really, truly, absolutely love and believe in.”
+“Make sure it’s something you really, truly, absolutely love and believe in.”

 - Be patient with yourself.
 “Just take it one day at a time,” Katia advises for anyone making a big life change.
-“As long as you’re making little changes on a daily basis, it will eventually turn into a habit.”
+“As long as you’re making little changes on a daily basis, it will all add up and eventually turn into a habit.”

 Tell Us Your Story!